whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

 How did you actively contribute to the Turing community?

 * Drills for Skills: I started up a twice weekly extracurricular space for people to work on and polish their Ruby programming skills.
-These sessions centered around Ruby Exercisms and Codewar exercises, where we worked independently for ten minutus, collaboratively for another ten, and finally reviewed challanges and new content for five.
+These sessions centered around Ruby Exercisms and Codewar exercises, where we worked independently for ten minutes, collaboratively for another ten, and finally reviewed challenges and new content for five.

 * Pahlka Posse: We focused this mod on a project that visualizes important education data To make schooling information accessible to more people.
-I played a key role in parsing PDF tables, desisgning the relational database, and seeding this data into a Rails application.
+I played a key role in parsing PDF tables, designing the relational database, and seeding this data into a Rails application.

+* Productivity Lunch: Weekly participation in group discussions about productivity and wellness.

 ------------------